Accounts payable job description

 - Performing other ad hoc tasks as required by their supervisor

-- Accounts Payable software: An accounts payable software system contains a variety of functions that includes invoice processing, payments tracking, supplier relationship management (SRM), contract management and electronic banking interfaces.
-Common software programs include the likes of QuickBooks Online, XERO and SAP.
+- Accounts payable software: An accounts payable software system contains a variety of functions that includes invoice processing, payments tracking, supplier relationship management (SRM), contract management and electronic banking interfaces.
+Common software programs include QuickBooks Online, XERO and SAP.

-- Microsoft Office including Excel & Outlook: Commonly used email and software programs to help Accounts Payable professionals manage their time and responsibilities
+- Microsoft Office including Excel & Outlook: Commonly used email and software programs to help professionals manage their time and responsibilities.

 Search for jobs